rafalcode/wavchudit/README.md

 # "wavchudit" repository
 A set of command-line tools to edit wav files.
 Coded in C with only C standard library dependencies.
 Useful for breaking wavfiles into smaller, more manageable chunks.
 Beware that wavfiles are read into memory while editing: no streaming methods are used.

+In essence these tools are very similar to certain small functions of the SoX program, but with a different slant.

 # introduction
 Many audio editting tools are presented via a GUI, where the waveform can be seen and the file "navigated".
 Examples are cooledit, goldwave, audacity, and they are quite user friendly.
 However, they